upskiller-xyz/server/README.md

 ![image](https://github.com/upskiller-xyz/Daylight-Factor/blob/main/docs/images/heatmap_in_3d.png)

-This is code for the server for Daylight factor simulation project.
+This is code for the server for Daylight factor estimation project.
 It can be used for local as well as for cloud deployment and usage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>